PluralKit/PluralKit/docs/3-api-documentation.md

 PluralKit has a basic HTTP REST API for querying and modifying your system.
 The root endpoint of the API is `https://api.pluralkit.me/v1/`.

 Endpoints will always return all fields, using `null` when a value is missing.
-On `PATCH` endpoints, you *must* include all fields, too.
-Missing fields will be interpreted as `null`, and `null` fields will have their value removed.
-To preserve a value, pass the existing value again.
+On `PATCH` endpoints, missing fields from the JSON request will be ignored and preserved as is, but on `POST` endpoints will be set to `null` or cleared.

 ## Authentication
 Authentication is done with a simple "system token".
 You can get your system token by running `pk;token` using the